 Following the beautiful Applecrest renovation, The Creamery is housed in the farm’s 1804 post-and-beam barn overlooking the flower garden and apple tree orchards.
 In addition to their Memories brand ice cream selections, you can take advantage of the fresh fruit grown and picked on site for a blueberry pie a la mode, apple cobbler or a fresh fruit smoothie.
 Afterwards, enjoy a walk around the farm, shop in the expanded farmer’s market or pick-your-own of whatever is in season. (applecrest.com)

-Worth Mentioning: In addition to the Dairy Queen in Salisbury MA and Kittery ME, a new Dairy Queen just opened in the Market Basket parking lot in Somersworth.
+Worth Mentioning: In addition to the Dairy Queen in Salisbury MA and Kittery ME, the Dairy Queen in the Market Basket parking lot in Somersworth has reopened.
 There’s absolutely nothing else to do there (unless you want to go to TJ Maxx, which isn’t a bad idea actually), but we’re talking Dairy Queen so it speaks for itself.

 There are many, many wonderful ice cream shops around the Seacoast, it would be impossible to list them all here.
 That being said, I’ve received several recommendations of other local spots that I plan to research thoroughly.
 Stay tuned!